anpham6/squared/README.md

 #### Example: vdom / chrome

 VDOM is a minimal framework with slightly better performance when you are only looking for a better HTMLElement and performing cached selector queries.
 The "lite" version is about half the bundle size and recommended for most browser applications.
-Chrome is used with NodeJS and is better for bundling assets.
+Chrome uses Express to provide a simple way for bundling assets that is adequate for most applications.

 ```javascript
 <script src="/dist/squared.min.js"></script>